Muscular dystrophyInherited myopathy; MD

 The following organizations are good resources for information on muscular dystrophy:Muscular Dystrophy Association -- www. mda. orgNational Institut...

 The severity of disability depends on the type of muscular dystrophy.
 All types of muscular dystrophy slowly get worse, but how fast this happens varies widely.

 Some types of muscular dystrophy, such as Duchenne muscular dystrophy in boys, are deadly.
 Other types cause little disability and people have a normal lifespan.

 - You have a personal or family history of muscular dystrophy and you are planning to have children.

 Genetic counseling is advised when there is a family history of muscular dystrophy.
-Women may have no symptoms but still carry the gene for the disorder.
-Duchenne muscular dystrophy can be detected with about 95% accuracy by genetic studies performed during pregnancy.
+Women may have no symptoms, but still carry the gene for the disorder.
+Duchenne muscular dystrophy can be detected with about 95% accuracy by genetic studies done during pregnancy.